januse/java-chess/README.md

 ####The Move Class

-A move object represents one move in the game.
+A Move object represents one move in the game.
 You can get the moves that have been played on any given board with

 `board.moves;`